Revere Beach: Decline and renewal

 The popularity of Revere Beach began to decline in the 1950s as the facilities at the beach deteriorated.
 In February 1978, a large blizzard destroyed many of the remaining structures, the sidewalks, and the sea wall.

-After a significant revitalization effort by city of Revere and the state of Massachusetts, the beach reopened in May 1992.
+After a significant revitalization effort by the city of Revere and the state of Massachusetts, the beach reopened in May 1992.
 On the weekend of July 19, 1996, Revere commemorated the centennial of the first opening of Revere Beach with a three-day celebration, and on May 27, 2003, Revere Beach was designated a National Historic Landmark.
 In 2007, Revere Beach Boulevard was redesigned with new landscaping and sidewalks, and improved parking.

-New England Sand Sculpting Festival

-The New England Sand Sculpting Festival has taken place at Revere Beach each July since 2004.
+International Sand Sculpting Festival

+The Revere Beach International Sand Sculpting Festival is an annual three day festival arranged by the Revere Beach Partnership, a non-profit organization established in 2001.
+The festival has been held every summer since 2004, attracting thousands of spectators each day.
+The event draws approximately one million visitors each year.
+With thousands of dollars in prize money available for contest winners, the festival has featured the work of artists from all over the world.
 During the festival, an area of the beach is fenced off, creating a temporary art gallery for visitors.
-Event organizers have proclaimed that the festival is the largest sand-sculpting contest in New England.
-A total of $15,000 in prize money was available for the 2010 event.
-The annual contest draws approximately one million visitors each year.
+There are also a number of food vendors and other activities.

+Revere Beach PRIDE

+The City of Revere hosts an annual Pride event.
+Similar to the city's International Sand Sculpting Festival, Pride is held during Pride Month and includes an array of food vendors, live entertainment, and other activities.
+The city began hosting this event in 2022.
+The event was predated in 2020 when Mayor Brian Arrigo hosted the city's first Pride flag raising over city hall on June 12.